 Test dates are made known to all students in advance by announcement or printed schedule.
 It is the student's responsibility to be aware of these dates.
 Students shall make every effort to be present on scheduled test dates.
 Make-up exams and related penalties are at the discretion of individual instructors.
 The instructor policy will be set forth in the course syllabus and on the first day of class.
-If a student is not able to take a test as scheduled, it is the student's responsibility to follow up with the instructor to make arrangements for any allowed make-up.
+If a student is not able to take a test as scheduled, it is the student's responsibility to follow up with the instructor to make arrangements for any allowed make-up prior to the missed exam.
 Any student who does not achieve a minimum of 75 on an exam is required to meet with their course instructor/ Retention Specialist for remediation prior to the next scheduled exam date.
+Course faculty have the discretion to make remediation mandatory when deemed necessary.